 Mitsui will operate both the plants, which are estimated to supply approximately 30% of the electricity demand in the Sultanate of Oman.

-Power generated by the gas-fired power plant will be supplied to the Sultanate of Oman under a power purchase agreement (PPA) for a period of 15 years.
+The power generated by the gas-fired power plant will be supplied to the Sultanate of Oman under a power purchase agreement (PPA) for a period of 15 years.

-Ibri IPP project make-up
+Ibri IPP project details

 The Ibri power project is being developed in an area of 25.9ha located adjacent to Route 21 (Buraimi-Ibri highway).
-It will use natural gas as the primary fuel for electricity generation, with fuel oil as a back-up option.
+It will use natural gas as the primary fuel for electricity generation, with fuel oil as a backup option.

 GT26 turbine technology

-Ansaldo's GT26 turbine uses a sequential combustion technology designed to produce clean, efficient and reliable power at a low cost.
-The technology offers operational flexibility, increased combined-cycle efficiency, and better availability with extended intervals between inspections.
+Ansaldo’s GT26 turbine uses a sequential combustion technology designed to produce clean, efficient and reliable power at a low cost.
+The technology offers operational flexibility, increased combined-cycle efficiency and better availability with extended intervals between inspections.

 The turbine exceeds 60% net efficiency at full load and minimises emissions over a wider range of operations.
 It also gives an advantage of partially or completely switching off the second combustor during low demand periods.